MHCommunity/mousehunt-improved/docs/scoreboard-search-on-profiles.md

 # [Scoreboard Search on Profiles](https://www.mousehuntgame.com/preferences.php?tab=mousehunt-improved-settings#mousehunt-improved-settings-feature-profile-scoreboard-search)

-Easily search scoreboards for a user from their profile page.
+Quickly search scoreboards for any user directly from their profile page.